In just a short period of time, CBD has become the stress-reducing strategy of the moment.

 Drops: Charlotte’s Web CBD Oil

 You can also take CBD like a supplement, and Charlotte’s Web makes straight CBD capsules in multiple strengths, too.
-We especially love Sagely Naturals’ Tranquility Capsules because they blend CBD with other anti-stress ingredients like adaptogens (ashwagandha) and lavender.
+We especially love Sagely Naturals’ Calm & Centered Capsules because they blend CBD with other anti-stress ingredients such as ashwagandha.

-Roll-On: Sagely Naturals Relief & Recovery Headache Roll-On
+Roll-On: Sagely Naturals Relief & Recovery Essential Oil Roll-On

-Here’s a product you can throw in your makeup bag for post-meeting headaches: Sagely makes a roll-on oil you apply like a perfume to “temples, neck, and forehead as soon as head or neck discomfort strikes for soothing relief.”
-We found there’s something extra soothing even in the process of applying it, especially since you can breathe in the scents of peppermint and eucalyptus.
-Try the brand’s Tranquility roll-on for super stressful moments, too.
+Here’s a product you can throw in your makeup bag for post-meeting headaches: Sagely makes a roll-on oil with broad-spectrum CBD you apply like a perfume to your pressure points as a “companion for afternoon lows, unexpected tension, or topical soothing.”
+We found there’s something extra soothing even in the process of applying it, especially since you can breathe in the scents of peppermint, rosemary and eucalyptus.
+Try the brand’s Calm & Centered roll-on for super stressful moments, too.

 Body Balm: Shea Brand Natural Pain Reliever

 Speaking of topical solutions, pretty much every brand selling CBD products makes some kind of lotion or balm for relief from muscle and joint pain.
-(Since CBD is anti-inflammatory, lots of people also recommend trying it to help with skin conditions like eczema and psoriasis.)
+(Since CBD is anti-inflammatory, lots of people also recommend trying it to help with skin conditions such as eczema and psoriasis.)
 Lots of them are great, but this indie Brooklyn-based company’s balm stands out.
-It’s made with clean, nourishing ingredients like organic shea butter, arnica oil, eucalyptus, and ginger and is dressed up in pretty, colorful packaging.
+It’s made with clean, nourishing ingredients such as organic shea butter, arnica oil, eucalyptus and ginger, and is dressed up in pretty, colorful packaging.

 Lip Balm: Cannuka Hydrating Lip Balm